KuebV/Biotransformer-Assistant/README.md

 **If any of your outputs are empty, and you are expecting a result, check your text files, one of them may be empty!**

 ### Unable to Open Program
-You may need to install the .NET Framework
+You may need to install the .NET Core Runtime

 Dotnet Core Runtime - [Download](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-3.1.19-windows-x64-installer)